sjmc11/vue-wswg-editor/docs/guide/components.md

 The library provides two main components for building and rendering pages:

-1. **WswgJsonEditor** - The visual editor for building and editing pages
+1. **WswgPageBuilder** - The visual editor for building and editing pages
 2. **PageRenderer** - A lightweight component for rendering pages without the editor interface

-## WswgJsonEditor
+## WswgPageBuilder

-The `WswgJsonEditor` component provides a full-featured visual editor for building pages.
+The `WswgPageBuilder` component provides a full-featured visual editor for building pages.
 It includes:

 - Drag-and-drop block management
 - Sidebar editor for configuring block properties